 Services

 Burokas Law acts as a health professionals lawyer in representing all health professionals and corporations.
-If you’re applying to your college, need advice, or facing an administrative action from your college, its important that you obtain legal representation to ensure your rights and interests are best protected.
+Whether you’re applying to your college, need advice, or facing an administrative action from your college, it's important that you obtain legal representation to ensure your rights and interests are best protected.
 Services include:

 Specific Health Profession Acts ("Home Legislation")